DeeEmm/DeeEmm/_posts/2020-10-01-ddcsv-fusion360-plasma-post-processor.md

 Essentially once your (2D) design has been made, you can then enter into the manufacturing functions in Fusion360.
 You can then use a post processor to generate the necessary tool-paths and tool handling to convert your design into something that your machine understands, which in the case of the DDCSV is Gcode.
 There are a bunch of included post processors for a variety of commercial machines along with a few generic ones too, but nothing for the DDCSV.

-A quick Google found the awesome [brainright CNC controller](https://www.brainright.com/Projects/CNCController) project where Jay McClellan has already created a post processor for the DDCSV1.1, but this unfortunately did not work for my plasma.
-Jay had generously shared his design under the BSD license so I decided to use it as a base for a plasma based DDCSV post processor.
+A quick Google found the awesome [brainright CNC controller](https://www.brainright.com/Projects/CNCController) project where Jay McClellan has already created a post processor for the DDCSV1.1, but this unfortunately did not work for my plasma as it was set up for a milling machine.
+Jay has generously shared his design under the BSD license so I decided to use it as a base for a plasma based DDCSV post processor.

-I researched other plasma based post processors using Fusion360 and eventually found [a post by woodysmuniciple](https://forums.autodesk.com/t5/hsm-post-processor-forum/post-processor-for-mach-3-plasma-table/m-p/6407657) that included 'Touch off' torch height control, which is the configuration I have my machine set up as.
-This uses a floating Z axis with a microswitch.
-Essentially the torch is driven downwards into the workpiece until the floating torch 'lifts' off of the z axis carrier activating a microswitch. an offset is then added to the workpiece coordinates to set the actual z location of the workpiece.
-The torch then back off to the pierce height and the pierce operation is started.
+I researched other plasma based post processors using Fusion360 and eventually found [a post by woodysmuniciple](https://forums.autodesk.com/t5/hsm-post-processor-forum/post-processor-for-mach-3-plasma-table/m-p/6407657) that included 'Touch off' torch height control, which is the configuration of my machine (floating z-axis).
+Essentially the torch is driven downwards into the workpiece until the torch touches and 'lifts' up the z axis carrier activating a microswitch.
+An offset is then added to the workpiece coordinates to set the actual z height of the workpiece.
+The torch then backs off to the pierce height and the pierce operation is started.

 So I combined this and some other aspects to create a new post processor for the DDCSV that includes touch off THC and created a github repo for it: [DDCSV11-Plasma](https://github.com/DeeEmm/DDCSV11-Plasma).
 I still need to add some documentation for it, and do some testing, but in principle it's working.
 I'll add to it as I commission my machine and integrate further functions.